Skip to Content

 Pea and Asparagus Pasta with Feta Cheese

-Pea and asparagus pasta, a gloriously light a fresh pasta dish featuring a splash of lemon, a sprinkle of chilli and plenty of feta cheese.
+Pea and asparagus pasta, a gloriously light and fresh pasta dish featuring a splash of lemon, a sprinkle of chilli and plenty of feta cheese.

 Overhead pea and asparagus pasta with casarecce, feta cheese and chilli flakes.